aai210/aai210/README.md

 # Hi, I'm Andrey 👋
-I'm a designer who tried his hand at different areas of design.
+I'm a designer who tried his hand at different areas of design to find what suits me.
 The main direction in design for me was UI/UX.
-I'm also passionate about 3D graphics and coding.
+I'm also passionate about 3D graphics, coding, productivity and many others.
+I'm Interesting learning something new and creating amazing things.

 ## About me
 - 🌳 I’m currently learning **Web3, 3D, GameDev**